sauerduels/website/info.md

 ## Maps

 We want the map picking to be as fair and equal as possible.
 Round robin matchups will be only one game, so 3 maps will be randomly selected from the pool for each game.
 Then, the players each get to veto one of these maps, and the map that was not vetoed will be played.
 The player with the lower ELO ranking MUST veto first.
 For the semi-final the player with the worse record will get the first pick, and the higher seed will pick second if necessary.
-For title matches, the player with the better record will get the first pick, as well as the final veto if vetoing out the rest of the pool is necessary due to a 1-1 tie.
+For title matches, the player with the better record will have the option to pick first or defer, as well as the final veto if vetoing out the rest of the pool is necessary due to a 1-1 tie.
 Here are the current map pools:

 | Efficiency | FFA | Instagib |
 | :--------: | :-: | :------: |